mrliptontea/PurpleMine2/README.md

     * `text-lowercase`, `text-uppercase`, `text-capitalize` text transformation classes.
     * `text-muted`, `text-primary`, `text-success`, `text-info`, `text-warning`, `text-danger` for setting color of the text.
     * `bg-primary`, `bg-success`, `bg-info`, `bg-warning`, `bg-danger` for setting color of the background.
+* WYSIWYG's icons will squeeze a little bit on smaller screens

 v1.3.0 (2015-04-01):